Tag Archives: featured

 In the German school, horses are ridden extensively at a trot on a circle with some canter and a few walk breaks.
 According to Hess, the trot and canter improve the quality of the walk.

-To Karl there is no need to ride kilometers at the trot when training issues are best discovered and addressed at the walk.
-Karl begins his training at walk using exercises as shoulder-in and renvers on a small circle to a neck extension.
 Karl says, “The walk is the Mother of all gaits.”
 This certainly is true for the naturally gaited horse like Tennessee walking horses.
 Developing a quality four-beat walk can help develop the four-beat flat walk and running walk.

 4. Upper level movements

-Another contrast is that German dressage believes that only talented horses are able to learn piaffe and passage.
-Plus, these exercises are not implemented in a horse’s dressage program until the horse reaches the FEI levels.
+Another contrast between modern German and French dressage schools are the piaffe and passage.
+German dressage believes only talented horses are able to learn piaffe and passage.
+These exercises are not implemented in a horse’s dressage program until the horse reaches the FEI levels.

 French dressage offers great news for the majority of dressage riders.
 If you’ve ever dreamed of learning Spanish walk, piaffe, passage, canter pirouettes and tempi changes, you don’t need to buy an expensive horse, just learn a good dressage philosophy.
 Watch the DVD: Classical versus Classique for an excellent demonstration of this point.